LeeyaD/ls170/01_the_internet_revised.md

 The Ethernet Protocol, it has 2 important aspects; framing and addressing.

 1. Ethernet Frames
 A PDU that encapsulates data from the *Internet/Network* layer.
-It's the lowest level where encapsulation occurs.

-Here logical structure is added to the binary data, defining which bits are the data payload and which are metadata to be used in the process of transporting the frame.**Data:** in bits with logical structure

-An Ethernet-compliant network device can identify the different parts of a frame by the different 'fields' of data (each has a specific length in bytes and appear in a set order).

 **Source & Destination MAC Address**, addresses of the device that created the frame and of the device the data is intended for.

 **Data Payload**, contains data for the entire PDU from the layer above (e.g. an IP Packet)

-The two fields above exist across all the different Ethernet standards but different Ethernet versions have slightly different structures.

 **Interframe Gap (IFG)**, specified by the Ethernet protocol and varying in length based on the capability of the Ethernet connection, it's the brief pause between the transmission of each frame, allowing the receiver to prepare to receive the next frame.
 It contributes to the **Transmission delay** element of latency.

+AND

-2. MAC Addresses (aka 'physical address', 'burned in address') A unique sequence of six 2-digit hexadecimal numbers assigned to a **network-enabled device** (e.g. a Network Interface Card-NIC- found in PCs & laptops) when it's manufactured.
+2. MAC Addresses (aka 'physical address', 'burned in address') A unique sequence of six 2-digit hexadecimal numbers assigned to a **network-enabled device** when it's manufactured.

-A hub sends the frame to every device on the network, the devices simply ignore the frame if the address don't match up.

-A switch uses the destination address in order to direct a frame only to the intended device thru the use of a MAC Address Table; a record of the MAC addresses of the devices connected to it and their associated Ethernet port (where the device is connected on the switch).

 2 important characteristics make MAC Addresses unscalable though:

-* Addresses are physical not logical since each address is burned in/tied to a specific address
+* Addresses are physical not logical and
-* Addresses are flat rather then hierarchical; the entire address is a single sequence of values and can't be broken down into sub-divisions
+* Addresses are flat rather then hierarchical; they're a single sequence of values and can't be broken down into sub-divisions

 # The Network / Internet Layer